“Caring for you like family .”

 A familiar disease to many in Alabama, sinusitis refers to an inflammation of the sinus cavities usually as a result of bacterial infection.
-Many times just making the diagnosis of a sinus infection may be challenging.
+Many times, simply diagnosing a sinus infection may be a challenge.
 Differentiating a viral infection or an allergy condition from sinusitis is important when choosing the right and appropriate medications for treatment.

 Furthermore, a common cold or allergy condition can “set the stage” for a sinus infection to become the main problem.
-Dr. Robertson and his staff will spend the time required to determine the best medical treatment plan for your individual condition.
-A “one plan fits all” is never appropriate.
+Dr. Robertson, Dr. Marshall, and their staff will always spend time determining the best medical treatment plan for your individual condition.
+When it comes to health, one plan does not fit all.

 Researchers have identified more than 150 primary immunodeficiency disorders (PIDD).
 These disorders are usually genetic or inherited.
 The most common PIDD’s are caused by an absence of certain forms of white blood cells (an important part of the immune system).
 Our staff is fully capable of obtaining the appropriate lab work to investigate this possibility.